oktadev/okta-blog/_source/_posts/2022-01-20-vue-applications-nuxt.md

 You should note the line of code that reads `logout: undefined`.
 It is critical for logging the user out correctly, because Okta requires the `idToken` to be passed as a query parameter.
 However, `nuxt-auth` won't include that parameter under the hood.
 The solution is to override the logout URL obtained from the configuration endpoint with `undefined` and manually log the user out in your page file.
 You will implement this shortly.

-Nuxt needs you to add a file to the `store` folder called `index.vue` to use the OAuth configuration properly.
-You can leave this file empty, but it needs to exist for Nuxt to use it.
+To use the OAuth configuration properly, Nuxt requires you to add a file to the `store` folder called `index.vue`.
+You can leave this file empty, but it must exist for Nuxt to use it.
 If you do not have a `store` folder, create one now and add a blank `index.vue` file to it.

 ### Add your Nuxt Pages